gregogalante/evnt/README.md

 - **Events**: something that it's already happen and should be logged somewhere.
 - **Handlers**: event listeners that perform specific tasks.

-The full documentation of these classes can be found here: https://ideonetwork.github.io/evnt
+The full documentation of these classes can be found here: <a href="https://github.com/ideonetwork/evnt/wiki">https://github.com/ideonetwork/evnt/wiki</a>

 ## Installation